 2018 Award winners with Dr. Leary

-The University honored four remarkable individuals during its annual Alumni Reunion.
-Kristen Ferraro, performing artist; Donna Drouin, quality control and process improvement expert; Leslie Scheer, nonprofit executive leader; and Courtney Whalen, consultant to a Fortune 100 company, were recognized for their leadership, community-mindedness, and support of Bay Path.
+Each year the University honors four remarkable individuals during its annual Alumni Reunion.
+In 2018, Kristen Ferraro, performing artist; Donna Drouin, quality control and process improvement expert; Leslie Scheer, nonprofit executive leader; and Courtney Whalen, consultant to a Fortune 100 company, were recognized for their leadership, community-mindedness, and support for Bay Path.

-The Recent Alumni Award recognizes an alumna of the University who
+The Recent Alumni Award recognizes an alum of the University who

 Ferraro, a native of Springfield, Massachusetts, became very involved with Bay Path’s performing arts program while a student.
 With the encouragement of her faculty, she moved to New York City.
 Over the years, she has held positions with such corporations as MassMutual, NBC, and Cigna, but after 18 years, Ferraro has returned to her passion of performing

 The James McGill Carpe Diem Award recognizes an alumna whose educational, employment and civic contributions truly epitomize the University’s Motto—Carpe Diem (Seize the Day).
 It is named in honor of Bay Path graduate James McGill, class of 1935.
 Donna Drouin, Class of ’68 and a 2008 graduate of Bay Path’s Master of Science in Communications and Information Management, was recognized with the 2018 award.